404mike/planet/maps/generate_data/README.md

 Create CSV from `location_issues.json` by running `php generate_empty_location_csv.php > empty.csv`

 Upload `empty.csv` to Google Drive and update the location data.
-Download file and save as `resolved_locations.json`.
+Download file and save as `resolved_locations.csv`.

 `merge.php` takes `resolved_locations.csv` and merges the changes into `location_data.json`.